-- Innovative platform technologies should ideally provide quantitative data/detection of biomarkers that is compatible with use by untrained personnel in the home or other CLIA-waived environment. - The proposed platform technology should be readily adaptable to a broad menu of test panels (e.g., proteins, large molecules, lipids, etc.) to cover a wide range of disease states as well as standard health assessments. - Both desktop/portable and wearable form factors will be considered.
+- Innovative platform technologies should ideally provide quantitative data/detection of biomarkers that is compatible with use by untrained personnel in the home or other CLIAwaived environment. - The proposed platform technology should be readily adaptable to a broad menu of test panels (e.g., detecting proteins, large molecules, and lipids from a single sample) to cover a wide range of disease states as well as standard health assessments. - Both desktop/portable and wearable form factors will be considered.
 Among wearable form factors, microneedle patches, smart tattoos, eye lenses and other innovations are desired. - Proposals do not need to include interpretation of the biomarker levels for diagnostic purposes.
-The interpretation of the results will be performed by healthcare professionals.
+The interpretation of the results will be performed by healthcare professionals. - Sample specimens should preferably be compatible with non-invasive or minimally invasive collection at home by an untrained individual 18 years of age or older.
+Acceptable samples include saliva, urine, sweat, breath, nasal swabs, finger stick blood, capillary blood, and interstitial fluid.
+Submissions focusing on novel sample types, however, should demonstrate the specific value of these sample types and correlation of host biomarkers with venous samples. - The entire testing process including sample collection, sample application to test, and test readout should preferably take no more than 2 hours.
+Alternatively, devices in wearable form factors producing multiple quantitative measurements per day will be considered. - Any visual readouts confirming proper use of the system should be easy to interpret by lay individuals and those with visual impairment. - The analytical performance (i.e., limit of detection, accuracy) of the proposed sensing modality should be clinically relevant and commensurate with up-to-date regulatory and public health

-- Sample specimens should preferably be compatible with collection non-invasively or minimally invasively at home by an untrained individual 18 years of age or older.
-Acceptable sample types include saliva, urine, sweat, breath, exhaled breath condensate, nasal swabs, finger stick blood, capillary blood, and interstitial fluid.
-However, analytes measured from novel sample types should demonstrate comparability to values from venous blood samples used for analogous laboratory testing. - The entire testing process including sample collection, sample application to test, and test readout should preferably take no more than 2 hours.
-Alternatively, devices in wearable form factors producing multiple quantitative measurements per day will be considered. - Any visual readouts confirming proper use of the system should be easy to interpret by lay individuals and those with visual impairment. - The analytical performance (i.e., limit of detection, accuracy) of the proposed sensing modality should be clinically relevant and commensurate with up-to-date regulatory and public health guidance.
+- guidance.
 Ideally, performance of the platform would be similar to the FDA-approved gold standard. - Priority will be given to platforms being developed in the United States or those whose target markets include the US.